ADORSYS-GIS/fineract/doc/extension-modules/userandstaff-module.md

 The `service` layer contains the core business logic for the module.

 -   **`AdorsysUserAndStaffWritePlatformServiceImpl.java`**: This class is responsible for creating and updating employees.
 It takes a single JSON command and orchestrates the creation of both the `Staff` and `AppUser` entities by calling the respective core Fineract services.
 -   **`AdorsysUserAndStaffReadPlatformServiceImpl.java`**: This class is responsible for retrieving employee data.
 It fetches data from both the `Staff` and `AppUser` tables and combines them into a single `EmployeeData` object.
+The `EmployeeDataMapper` class is used to map the data from the `AppUserData` and `StaffData` objects into the `EmployeeData` object, including the `availableRoles` and `selectedRoles` fields.

 ### 2.4.
 The Starter Layer